itemsapi/website-to-json/README.md

 # Website to json converter (wtj)

-This tool converts each website to understandable JSON by jQuery recipes.
+This tool converts each website to understandable JSON by jQuery selectors.

 ## Installation